Shivam-Sharma-1/CoRider-Assignment/readme.md

 -   **Installable PWA:** The application can be installed on Android and iOS devices, just like any other PWA.

--   **Beautiful UI:** The UI is designed to match the UI by CoRider team.
+-   **Beautiful UI:** The UI is designed to match the UI designed by CoRider team.

 ## Technologies Used